tock/tock/doc/reference/trd104-syscalls.md

 shares a buffer with the kernel that the kernel can read and write.

 Calling a Read-Write Allow system call returns a buffer (address and length).
+Kernel drivers MUST be implemented such that the returned buffer follows a defined set of rules, as specified in the following:

-On the first call to a Read-Write Allow system call, the kernel returns a zero-length buffer.
-Subsequent successful calls to Read-Write Allow return the previous buffer passed.
+- On the first successful call to a Read-Write Allow system call, the kernel returns a zero-length buffer.
+The returned address value is not specified.
+- Subsequent successful calls to Read-Write Allow return the previous buffer passed, with unmodified address and length values.

+However these rules are not enforced by the core kernel and thus userspace MUST NOT rely on the fact that drivers follow these rules as described.
+Userspace SHOULD employ additional checks to ensure that drivers behave as specified, and implement proper error handling in any other case.
+The core kernel MAY enforce a subset of these specified rules in the future.

 The standard access model for allowed buffers is that userspace does not read or write a buffer that has been allowed: access to the memory is intended to be exclusive either to userspace or to the kernel.
 To regain access to a passed buffer, the process calls the same Read-Write Allow system call again, which, if successful, returns the buffer.
 It can do so with a zero-length buffer if it wishes to pass no memory to the kernel.
+Once a buffer has been returned to userspace as part of a Read-Write Allow system call, it is guaranteed for the kernel to no longer have access to the described memory region, unless it is currently shared with the kernel as part of the passed in buffer or another Allow mechanism.

 The register arguments for Read-Write Allow system calls are as follows.
 The registers r0-r3 correspond to r0-r3 on CortexM and a0-a3